oiraqi/cybersecurity/Challenge3.md

   ```

 ### Sample Code / Skeleton
-Use this [code](https://git.netfilter.org/libnetfilter_queue/tree/examples/nf-queue.c) as a starting point.
+Use this [code](https://git.netfilter.org/libnetfilter_queue/tree/examples/nf-queue.c) as your starting point.
 Analyze it, prune it and modify it to build your HDPLS.

+## Deliverables
+One zip file containing:
+- Well-documented HDLPS C source code
+- A listing of any additional libraries, eventually
+- Compile/build command
+- Testing tool(s) and procedure